softfire-eu/softfire-eu.github.io/docs/getting-started.md

 ## The Experiment Manager

 Good, now you are in :smile: You should be able to reach now the [Experiment Manager Web page][ex-man-link].
+Anyway we immagine that your experiment could be very complex, involving many components.
+The most critical part is the definition of the NFV resources, that involves many automated scripts execution.
+For this reason we suggest to start with a local installation of [Open Baton](http://openbaton.github.io/documentation/) using a local OpenStack instance (this could be also a very small installation for testing purposes).
+This method will help you and us to interface with the SoftFIRE middleware, having for sure a working NFV resource definition.

+After this step you can continue proceeding locally (if you wish) with a small deployment of the SoftFIRE Middleware, for this we suggest to build your own docker container solution using a docker compose file we provide.
+The tutorial can be fund [here][docker-compose].
 Follow this tutorial on the [next page][ex-manager] for getting more knowledge on how to proceed with your experiment.

 ## Testbeds Information and usage